leaninnovationlabs/dmcp/README.md

 - **Web UI**: Enter the generated token in the authentication modal when prompted
 - **API Client**: Include the token in your request headers or authentication settings
 - **MCP Inspector**: Specify the token in the "Bearer Token" field in the authentication section

-# TODO
-Bugs:
-- Not detecting the new tools from the inspector, see how to list out the get tools

-Cleanup:
-- Fix the error message response from the MCP server
-- Make sure we are not throwing the sql in the errors {{server}}/datasources create is doing this
-- Tool with param not working from inspector
-- No proper error handling when the response does not have valid results or errors out